helanga/Challenge1/README.md

  - Precentage Failed
  - Precentage Canceled

--In the "Goal" column,created amount ranges as per belpw
+- In the "Goal" column,created amount ranges as per belpw
  - Less than 1000
  - 1000 to 4999
  - 5000 to 9999